emacs-mirror/emacs/mps/manual/source/topic/telemetry.rst

 Telemetry
 =========

+In its :term:`cool` and :term:`hot` :term:`varieties`, the MPS is
+capable of outputting a configurable stream of events to assist with debugging and profiling.

+The selection of events that appear in the stream is controlled by the environment variable :envvar:`MPS_TELEMETRY_CONTROL` (by default none), and the stream is written to the file named by the environment variable :envvar:`MPS_TELEMETRY_FILENAME` (by default ``mpsio.log``).

+The telemetry system writes blocks of binary output, and is fast enough to be left turned on in production code (the :term:`hot` variety avoids emitting events on the :term:`critical path`), which can be useful for diagnosing memory management problems in production environments.

-John McCarthy described the first on-line demonstration of :term:`Lisp` in an appendix to his paper ":ref:`History of Lisp
+The reporting of garbage collection statistics hasn't always been suitable for deployment.
+John McCarthy described the first on-line demonstration of :term:`Lisp` in an appendix to his paper ":ref:`History of Lisp <MCCARTHY79>`":
-<MCCARTHY79>`":

     Everything was going well, if slowly, when suddenly the Flexowriter began to type (at ten characters per second) ::